The Exatron Stringy Floppy

 /12345

 I suspect that most Stringy Floppy users remember that sequence even today.
-The Stringy Floppy routines also debounced the Model I keyboard, although that was never really advertised.
+The Stringy Floppy routines also debounced the Model I keyboard, although that useful feature was never really advertised.

 Exatron advertisement

 The Model III had no equivalent hole in its memory map, so a more roundabout method had to be used.
 The Model III Stringy Floppy also had a cassette tape connection and could emulate a cassette recorder.
-By using a special wafer, the Stringy Floppy routines could be loaded into the upper 4K of memory.
+The Stringy Floppy routines could be loaded into the upper 4K of memory using a special wafer.
 The commands used were similar:

 SYSTEM